Can you afford to miss it?

 Ramadan is one of the richest, most transformative times of the Islamic calendar.
-It is a season for actively pursuing spiritual growth and a deeper connection with Allah, and it is a season for increasing knowledge oneself.
+It is a season for actively pursuing spiritual growth and a deeper connection with Allah, and it is a season for increasing knowledge.
 Fasting is spiritual training for the whole year.
-The community fasts in Ramadan, and this shared discipline across the community is really a key to successful social training – similar to a football team training together.
+The whole community fasts in Ramadan and this shared discipline across the community is really a key to successful social training – similar to a football team training together.
 In addition to its moral benefits, spiritual development and social impact, Ramadan has clear health benefits.
 It is a great medicine for society.

-Consumerism has a drowned people’s capacity for independent judgement, self-control and simple living.
-In our consumerist society, fasting enables a person to resist the persuasive power of advertisers, and ensures that we do not march to the beat of a drum, but move to the beat of the Azaan.
+Consumerism has drowned people’s capacity for independent judgement, self-control and simple living.
+In our consumerist society, fasting enables a person to resist the persuasive power of advertisers, and ensures that we do not march to the beat of their drum, but move to the beat of the Azaan.
 That is in itself an act of courage.
-Thirty days of fasting is short enough to endure, but long enough to actually change even old habits.
+Thirty days of fasting is short enough to endure but long enough to actually change even old habits.

-Fasting is a clear indication that humans do not live by bread alone, and that we are much more than just consumers with a body.
+Fasting is a clear indication that humans do not live on bread alone, and that we are much more than just consumers with a body.
 We have a spirit.
 By learning to say no, we are learning to control ourselves.
-We are practicing self-discipline.
-Saying “no” is really a fantastic way of saying, “I am not controlled by my bodily instincts and desires.
-I am able to choose what I would do and not to do.”
-It is a way of being master of oneself.
-Fasting is therefore an important spiritual discipline.
-In many ways, the spirit of sports and the holy month of Ramadan share similarities: sacrificing the self and practicing self-control in the bid to achieve success and perfection.
+We are practising self-discipline.
+Saying ‘no’ is really a fantastic way of saying, “I am not controlled by my bodily instincts and desires.
+I am able to choose what I do and don’t do.”
+It is a way of being a master of oneself.
+Fasting is therefore, an important spiritual discipline.
+In many ways, the spirit of sports and the holy month of Ramadan share similarities; sacrificing the self and practising self-control in a bid to achieve success and perfection.